pattabhiRamiReddy/CODSOFT/README.md

 learning modeling techniques.
 It provides insights into the factors that influence movie ratings and allows you to build a model that can estimate the ratings of movies accurately.

+3.Build a machine learning model to identify fraudulent credit card transactions.
+Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
+Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.
+Evaluate the model's performance using metrics like precision, recall, and F1-score, and consider techniques like oversampling or undersampling for improving results.